PM696/SpringboardBootCamp_DataScience/README.md

 ## 7. Further Recommendations
 * Explore additional hyperparameters and maybe ensemble methods to improve the accuracy of the model.

+> [!NOTE]
 **Acknowledgements:**
-I acknowledge my mentor Amir Parizi for guiding me through this Springboard Bootcamp process.
+I acknowledge my mentor @AmirParizi for guiding me through this Springboard Bootcamp process.
 I greatly appreciated it.
-Also, I acknowledge the instructional Faculty at Datacamp.
+Also, I acknowledge the instructional Faculty at @Datacamp.